 1. Graces Stream

-Located at the gate of the Raukumara Forest Park, the campsite is the perfect base to make the most of the park.
-Mostly known for its hikes andmountain biking, the park is also a great place to fly fish or simply swim in the river.
+Located at the gate of the Raukumara Forest Park, the Whitikau Campsite is the perfect base to make the most of the park.
+Mostly known for its hikes and mountain biking, the park is also a great place to fly fish or simply swim in the river.

 3. Waikare River Mouth